christopherhjung/c-compiler/lib/googletest/googlemock/docs/gmock_faq.md

 unsafe to use and don't work with arguments that have constructors or destructors.
 Therefore we recommend to avoid them in C++ as much as possible.

-### MSVC gives me warning C4301 or C4373 when I define a mock method with a const parameter.
+### MSVC gives me warning C4301 or C4373 when I define a mock target with a const parameter.
 Why?

 If you compile this using Microsoft Visual C++ 2005 SP1: